Ga Central Municipal Assembly

-Ga Central Municipal District is one of the twenty-nine districts in Greater Accra Region, Ghana.
-Originally it was formerly part of the then-larger Ga South Municipal District on 29 February 2008, until a small portion of the district was split off to create Ga Central Municipal District on 28 June 2012; thus the remaining part has been retained as Ga South Municipal District (currently known as Weija-Gbawe Municipal District).
+Ga Central Municipal Assembly is one of the twenty-nine districts in Greater Accra Region, Ghana.
+Originally it was formerly part of the then-larger Ga South Municipal Assembly on 29 February 2008, until a small portion of the district was split off to create Ga Central Municipal District on 28 June 2012; thus the remaining part has been retained as Ga South Municipal District (currently known as Weija-Gbawe Municipal District).
 The municipality is located in the western part of Greater Accra Region and has Sowutuom as its capital town.

 Administration

 The Assembly currently has nine electoral areas.
 It has a membership of sixteen comprising nine Elected Assembly Members, five Government Appointees, a Municipal Chief Executive and one Member of Parliament.
 The Assembly has two Zonal Councils: namely Anyaa and Chantan Zonal Councils.

 Geography

-The district is bordered to the north and west by Ga West Municipal District, to the east by Accra Metropolis District, and to the south by Ga South Municipal District.
+The district is bordered to the north and west by Ga West Municipal Assembly, to the east by Accra Metropolitan Assembly, and to the south by Ga South Municipal Assembly.
 The total area of the district is 48.997 square kilometers.